Brand Names: Anafranil

 What other drugs will affect clomipramine (Anafranil)?

-Taking clomipramine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking a sleeping pill, opioid pain medication, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using clomipramine with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 Where can I get more information (Anafranil)?